b2io/handbook/benefits.md

 1. New Year's Day (January 1st)
 2. Martin Luther King Day (3rd Monday in January)
 3. Presidents' Day (3rd Monday in February)
-4. Earth Day (April 22nd or nearest work day)
+4. Earth Day (April 22nd)
 5. Memorial Day (last Monday in May)
+6. Juneteenth (June 19th)
-6. Independence Day (4th of July)
+7. Independence Day (4th of July)
-7. Labor Day (1st Monday in September)
+8. Labor Day (1st Monday in September)
-8. Veterans Day (November 11th)
+9. Veterans Day (November 11th)
-9. Thanksgiving (4th Thursday in November)
+10. Thanksgiving (4th Thursday in November)
-10. Consumerism Day (day after Thanksgiving)
+11. Consumerism Day (day after Thanksgiving)
-11. Christmas Eve (December 24th)
+12. Christmas Eve (December 24th)
-12. Christmas Day (December 25th)
+13. Christmas Day (December 25th)

 If any of the holidays falls on a weekend, the closest weekday will be substituted.